 From the age of eight until she was nineteen, Liddle worked on Renners Rock station where her father was a stockman.
 She attended school at a Lutheran mission, studying in the Aranda and English languages, and remembered watching the watercolorist Albert Namatjira paint.
 In the mission school Liddle learned how to draw and how to paint in watercolors.

-She married Arthur Liddle (1917-1997), son of a Scottish contractor and a part-Aboriginal mother.
+She married Arthur Liddle (1917-1997), son of a Scottish contractor and a part-indigenous mother.
 (He and his sister had been forcibly removed to the Bungalow Half-caste Home in Alice Springs in the 1920s.)
 Liddle and her husband had three children and lived at her husband’s station.
 During the 1960s the station was used as a tourist lunch stop.
 In addition to cooking, Liddle took up artifact production.
-With her husband, she taught culture to both Aboriginal and non-Aboriginal children and adults as a member of the teaching group “Kami arangka” (“following in the grandmother’s footsteps”).
+With her husband, she taught culture to both indigenous and non-indigenous Australians as a member of the teaching group “Kami arangka” (“following in the grandmother’s footsteps”).

 In 1981, Liddle moved to Alice Springs and took a course in literacy at the Institute for Aboriginal Development.
 This is when she began to make her art.
 Together with four other women, Liddle established Jukurrpa Arts Inc. in 1986.
-This is a cooperative workshop, gallery, and sales outlet which now represents some 250 Aboriginal women artists.
-She began painting in 1987 and has always stayed true to the Dreaming story and Aboriginal designs.
+This is a cooperative workshop, gallery, and sales outlet which now represents some 250 Australian indigenous women artists.
+She began painting in 1987 and has always stayed true to the Dreaming story and indigenous designs.